An update post about this topic is available here.

 Step 6: Certification

 The HOA will receive certification once all laterals have passed verification tests and all fees have been paid.
-HOA’s who have paid a deposit on an extension can then apply for that deposit’s full refund as long as the certification has been completed within the allotted time frame.
+HOAs that have paid a deposit on an extension can then apply for that deposit’s full refund as long as the certification has been completed within the allotted time frame.

 Step 7: Re-Certification